 During 2009 the majority of the machines were installed, commissioned and tested.

 During the first half of 2010 the installation of the remainder of the machines was completed.
 Also the electrical wiring of the office/admin side ofthe building was completed, and the sanitation and water supply restored.
 Aditionally a generator was installed to enable the workshop to continue working during the frequent failures of the mains electricity supply to the area.

 In spring 2010 training was provided in business and first aid.
 It was planned also to do training in the more advanced use of the machines, but this was postponed due to travel difficulties in the UK due to the eruption of the volcano in Iceland.
 This training was subsequently delivered in autumn 2010.

 In 2011 the workshop manufactured the first set of 15 bicycle ambulance trailers for the PONT medical IERS (Integrated Emergency Response System) from an existing design.
 Later in the year the first prototype of a new single wheeled hand stretcher was produced.
-This was designed as part of a collaborative project with the University of Glamorgan.
+This was designed as part of a collaborative project with the University of South Wales.
 A mechanical engineering degree student produced the design as part of their final year project.
 Over the following years a significant number of bicycle ambulance trailers, and single wheeled hand stretchers have been manufactured as the service has been extened to cover more communitities.